adamlee-max/JALS-Compass/README.md

 - [Finance Example](examples/finance_example.md) – High-leverage crypto strategy (C = -0.09, Failing)
 - (More examples coming soon: Biology, Ecology, AI, Simulation)
+## Live Experiment
+The JALS Compass is now entering its live audit phase — every new example or use strengthens and validates the framework through transparent receipts.
 ## 🔹 License
 MIT License — free to use, adapt, and share.
 Please credit **@JALSLAW**.
 ---